spetlr-org/spetlr/docs/configuration/README.md

 ## Further Features

 ### MNT key
 'MNT' is another special replacement, similar to "ID".
-In production it is replaced with the string 'mnt' while in debug it is replace with 'tmp'.
+In production, it is replaced with the string 'mnt' while in debug it is replaced with 'tmp'.
 The intended usage is in paths where production tables are mounted on external storage, typically mounted under "/mnt" whereas test tables should be written to "/tmp" you can use is as in this example: